Conference Grants - 10 Grant Initiative

-Make the most of a grant of up to 800 Euros to help fund your partipation in any relevant international scientific conference, seminar or meeting (oral presentation or poster presentation)
+Ten grants of up to 800 Euros are available this year to help fund your partipation in any relevant international scientific conference, seminar or meeting (oral presentation or poster presentation)

 You can apply for this grant if: